waluigisforkball/forkball-signals/README.md

 A **completely free** scheduled market tripwire.
-It watches your positions, watchlist, and catalyst themes; when something trips a rule (a price move, a catalyst keyword, a level cross) it pushes you a Telegram alert and posts it to a dashboard.
+It watches your positions, watchlist, and catalyst themes; when something trips a rule (a price move, a catalyst keyword, a level cross) it pushes you a Discord alert and posts it to a dashboard.
 Each alert carries a **ready-to-paste block** — tap copy, paste into Claude in the app, and your `mike-market-analyst` skill does the analysis for free.